mehrab-niloy/Stock-Visualization-App/README.md

 ## Backend-Frontend Integration
 Initially, I faced issues connecting the React frontend to the Flask backend due to CORS (Cross-Origin Resource Sharing) errors.
 I resolved this by enabling CORS in the Flask app.

-## Dynamic Chart Updates
-Updating the line chart dynamically based on the selected trade_code was challenging.
-I learned how to use React state and props effectively to achieve this.

 ## Database Setup
 Setting up and connecting to SQL Server was tricky, especially handling data types and ensuring proper connection strings.
 I used pyodbc to manage the connection.